-PNP 1 - Meeting Local and Wider Need - by wider need we mean that of Pirton parish and the district of North Hertfordshire.
+PNP 1 - Meeting Local and Wider Needs - by wider needs we mean that of Pirton parish and the district of North Hertfordshire.

 - 1. To encourage mixed housing growth that encompasses the needs of all ages and social strata with an emphasis on young families, elderly downsizers and affordable homes. - 2.
-To ensure Sensitive and innovative development in accordance with the existing character of Pirton village and Parish including its greenery, wildlife habitats, its built and archaeological heritage and connectivity to the countryside. - 3.
+To encourage sensitive and innovative development in accordance with the existing character of Pirton village and Parish including its greenery, wildlife habitats, its built and archaeological heritage and connectivity to the countryside. - 3.
 To prevent sprawl and urbanisation and maintain Pirton as a distinctive and separate place from the surrounding villages or the town of Hitchin.

-Policy PNP 1 - Meeting Local Need:
+Policy PNP 1 - Meeting Local and Wider Needs: